interactivethings/catalog/docs/specimens/image.md

 - `light: boolean` a light checkered background (default)
 - `dark: boolean` a dark checkered background
 - `plain: boolean` a transparent background without any padding.
-- `doNotScale: boolean` Show image in original size instead of scaling down to 100%.
+- `scale: boolean` Scale the image down if it's wider than the container.
+Defaults to true.
 - `span: number[1–6]` width of the specimen

 ```hint|directive